Building a Better Future for Crypto

-To this end we will be introducing “Live Trading” where users can trade directly from their Vault without the need to move their funds to a centralized service.
-We hope to match the convenience, speed and liquidity of a centralized exchange with the added benefit of self-custody and self-sovereignty.
-Ethos will charge a platform fee for trading, but the trade will occur directly between the user and the protocol, not “through” Ethos servers.
-This is the guiding principle for future Live Trading integrations including yield and more complex instruments.
+To this end we will be introducing “Live Analytics” where users can transact directly from their Vault without the need to move their funds to a centralized service.
+The blockchain can match the convenience, speed and liquidity of a centralized exchange with the added benefit of self-custody and self-sovereignty.
+Ethos will charge a licensing fee for transactions, but the transaction will occur directly between the user and the protocol, not “through” Ethos servers.
+This is the guiding principle for future Live Analytics integrations including yield and more complex instruments.

 Best Price Discovery

 Ethos is not a decentralized exchange (DEX).
 Rather, the Ethos Defi App will search across multiple exchanges to find the best price for any specific trade, swap or yield instrument.
-In other words, the Ethos Defi App will chart routes for users directly to different DeFi protocols.
+In other words, the Ethos Defi App will discover routes for users to transact directly to different DeFi protocols.
 Pricing is transparently displayed to the user and the user can choose to accept or reject the price.
 Price discovery will occur on an aggregate basis across decentralized protocols, thereby allowing users to find the best prices and liquidity.
-Trades can be broken down into smaller “sub trades” to facilitate this , so multiple providers can be used to facilitate transactions.
+Transactions can be broken down into smaller “sub transactions” to facilitate this, so multiple providers can be used to facilitate transactions.

 The ETHOS token will be the native token of the Ethos protocol.
 The token will be used for improved pricing, early access to features and exclusive functionality.
 We envision the ETHOS token as a way of attracting users by giving back.
 There is no token sale.
 Initial tokens will be given away, for free, to individuals who have been affected by centralized meltdowns and users will be able to earn more by participating in the Ethos platform.
 The Ethos token will be a decentralized token encouraging users to take control of their own crypto vs. exposing themselves to centralized risk.

-Users who hold sufficient ETHOS tokens will receive access to tiered “Trade Rewards” which will result in rewards based on trading activity on the platform.
+Users who hold or lock up sufficient ETHOS tokens will receive access to tiered “Trade Rewards” which will result in rewards based on trading activity on the platform.
 Ownership of the token is not necessary to access rewards, however, rewards will become more enticing the more tokens that the user owns.

 The ETHOS token will also provide holders with early access to new features and discounts to future features.